 Weight alone doesn’t tell how healthy you are.
 Eating well, exercising, staying hydrated, and getting good sleep are all important, regardless of size.

-If you do want to shed a few pounds, start by setting a realistic goal with a doctor or by figuring out the appropriate BMI or weight for your frame.
+If you do want to reduce your weight, start by setting a realistic goal with a doctor or by figuring out the appropriate BMI or weight for your frame.
 From there, create a plan with the help of a doctor or dietitian and set goals that you can work toward.